Mahlet-Inc/hobbits/docs/index.md

  - Find: finds and navigates to bit, hex, octal, and ASCII patterns in the data
  - Width Framer: frames the data to given bit-width.
 Includes an auto-correlation function and width-picker graph.
+ - Highlight: enables highlighting of bit ranges
  - Kaitai Struct: highlights the data sections based on a known/specified binary format
+ - Metadata: shows and allows editing of metadata fields

 ### Operators

 Operators take some number of data inputs, and produce some number of data outputs.
-Most operators are 1-in, 1-out, but the flexibility of the interface enables several critical operations (e.g. data generators, muxes, demuxes.)
+Most operators are 1-in, 1-out, but the flexibility of the interface enables several critical operations (e.g. muxes, demuxes.)
 The output of operators will go into new containers so that the original data can still be easily referenced.

  - Take Skip: performs common bitwise pre-processing operations using a simple-yet-powerful "take, skip" syntax
  - Bit Error: injects bit errors into the data
- - LFSR: generates LFSR bits based on given parameters
- - QAM Remapper: maps n-bit "symbols" to other n-bit "symbols"
+ - Symbol Remapper: maps n-bit "symbols" to other n-bit "symbols"
  - Header Framer: frames the data on a given constant header sequence
+ - Extractor: extracts bits within and/or around a selected bit range highlight
+ - Python Runner: runs a custom Python script using the hobbits Python API

 ### Importer/Exporters